Massacre in the Katyn Forest was done by Jewish Bolsheviks, not by Germans

 Tied up hands of one of the murdered Polish officers.

-Now the the Germans produced their final report following the exhumation of the bodies, and accompanying photographs.
+The Germans produced their final report following the exhumation of the bodies, and this report included photographs.
 The evidence they presented was compelling.
 The problem was it was produced by the Nazis, and they pointed the finger at the Soviet regime.

 For the moment the western Allies were in a difficult position.
 They knew where the truth lay and they knew from other examples that they were in alliance with a ruthless regime, led by Stalin.
 Yet they could hardly endorse the statements made by the Nazis.
 The controversy was to continue for years: